 1. Analyzing a Problem: Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions 2.
 Implementing a Solution: Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline 3.
 Communicating Effectively: Communicate effectively in a variety of professional contexts 4.
 Performing Legal & Ethical Analysis: Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles 5.
 Collaborating as a Team: Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline 6.
-Applying theory: Apply computer science theory and software development fundamentals to produce computingbased solutions.
+Applying theory: Apply computer science theory and software development fundamentals to produce computing-based solutions.

-Program Outcome (ABET) CLO-1 CLO-2 CLO-3 CLO-4 CLO-5 CLO-6
+Program Outcome (ABET) CLO-1 CLO-2 CLO-3 CLO-3 CLO-3

-Analyzing a Problem X X X
+Analyzing a Problem X X X X

-Implementing a Solution X X
+Implementing a Solution X X X X

-Communicating Effectively X
+Communicating Effectively

 Performing Legal & Ethical Analysis

-Collaborating as a Team X
+Collaborating as a Team

-Applying theory X X
+Applying theory X X X X X

-Course Policies Attendance
+Course Policies

+Attendance

-- Students in face-to-face courses are expected to attend all of their scheduled University classes and to satisfy all academic objectives as defined by the instructor.
-(University Policy, FPU-5.0010AP) (see also [University Policy](#)). - A+ Attendance will be used to track attendance. - Exceptions to any attendance requirements may be made on a case-by-case basis. - Note: Falsifying attendance for yourself or for another student is an act of academic dishonesty and is considered a violation of the university's academic integrity policy.
+- Students in face-to-face (this includes labs and C-courses) courses are expected "to attend all of their scheduled University classes and to satisfy all academic objectives as defined by the instructor" (University Policy, FPU-5.0010AP). - [Also, INSERT: Exceptions to any attendance requirements may be made on a case-by-case basis.]